- What are the Best Merino Wool Base Layers?

 Merino Wool is incredibly durable and it’s worth investing in a good product that uses this incredible material.
 Now let’s get onto our list of best merino wool base layers!

-Best Merino Wool Base Layers
+Whats the best Merino Wool Base Layer?

 Smartwool Merino 250 Wool Active Crew